Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Experimental considerations

-\emph{Choice of qubit species.--- } Historically, species such as Ytterbium ($\text{Yb}^+$) and Calcium ($\text{Ca}^+$) have been dominant in trapped-ion quantum computing, but recent interest has shifted toward Barium ($\text{Ba}^+$) ions due to several key advantages~\cite{Dietrich2009}.
+Historically, species such as Ytterbium ($\text{Yb}^+$) and Calcium ($\text{Ca}^+$) have been dominant in trapped-ion quantum computing, but recent interest has shifted toward Barium ($\text{Ba}^+$) ions due to several key advantages~\cite{Dietrich2009}.
 These benefits include low spontaneous emission~\cite{Moore2023}, high state preparation and measurement (SPAM) fidelity~\cite{Sotirova2024}, the ability to use multiple qubit encodings for the Optical Metastable Ground state (OMG) architecture~\cite{Allcock2021}, desirable visible wavelengths for integrated optics that can be converted into telecommunication bands~\cite{Siverns2017}, and compatibility with quantum networking protocols~\cite{Mehdi2025,OReilly2024,Drmota2023a,Main2025}.

 Crucially for the design of fast gates, $\text{Ba}^+$ possesses a favorable stimulated Raman transition wavelength at 532 nm, unlike $\text{Yb}^+$ and $\text{Ca}^+$, which typically require lasers in the ultraviolet (UV) regime.
 This is particularly important as polarization instabilities associated with high-power UV pulses passing through dispersive optical elements is quoted as the leading limitation to achieving high-fidelity entanglement in the experiment of Ref.~\cite{Wong-Campos2017a}.
 Furthermore, there are practical advantages to the use of 532 nm wavelength driving fields because of the wide commercial availability of high-power lasers -- both pulsed and continuous wave (CW) -- at this wavelength.